cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 => '123123123'
 ```

-Which will return a full Hash of the credentials in your `yml` file.

-There's nothing special about the object that's returned, it's just a regular
-ruby Hash and you can access the values with the normal methods.

 ### Setting the last result to a variable

-This is one I hardly, if ever, use if I'm being honest.
+This is one I hardly, if ever, use.
 That's not because it
 isn't useful.
 It's mainly because I have have a different (less fancy looking)
 way of accomplishing it.

 In the Rails console, there's a special method for returning the last value
-returned with the `_`method
+returned with `_`

 ```ruby
 User.first